What Is Product-Led Growth? +Benefits, Models, Examples, and More

 PLG business can focus the resources they save in this way on developing innovative features and products that even better address user needs and wants.
 This increases customer satisfaction and further drives organic customer acquisition.

-Product-led growth model: 3 types to choose from
+3 product-led growth models to choose from

-Freemium model
+1. Freemium model

-This gives them a chance to experience the ‘Aha!’ moment but doesn’t satisfy all their needs, so they have the motivation to upgrade to a paid plan.
+This gives them a chance to experience the Aha! moment but doesn’t satisfy all their needs, so they have the motivation to upgrade to a paid plan.

 Freemium is an effective way to quickly build your customer base.
 It could be an advantage for businesses that are still looking for their PMF and need customer data to iterate on or depend on the network effect.